Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming

 By the compactness condition and noting that $\barnu_t$ is increased by at least a factor of $\rho$ each time in \eqref{cond:nu:t}, we immediately know that $\barnu_t$ stabilizes when $t$ is large.
 Moreover, if we let

 then $\barnu_t \leq \tnu$, $t\geq 0$, almost surely.
 We will show a similar result for $\barepsilon_t$.

 Assumption \ref{ass:4} imposes the constraint qualifications.
-In particular, for feasible points $\Omega$, we assume the linear independence constraint qualification~(LICQ), which is a common condition to ensure the existence and uniqueness of Lagrangian multiplier \citep{Nocedal2006Numerical}.
+In particular, for feasible points $\Omega$, we assume the linear independence constraint qualification~(LICQ), which is a standard condition to ensure the existence and uniqueness of the Lagrangian multiplier \citep{Nocedal2006Numerical}.
 For infeasible points $\mX\backslash \Omega$, we assume that the solution set of the linear system \eqref{equ:LS} is nonempty.
-The condition \eqref{equ:LS} restricts the behavior of constraint functions outside the feasible set, which, together with compactness condition, implies $\Omega \neq \emptyset$ (cf. \cite[Proposition 2.5]{Lucidi1992New}).
+The condition \eqref{equ:LS} restricts the behavior of the constraint functions outside the feasible set, which, together with~the compactness condition, implies $\Omega \neq \emptyset$ (cf. \cite[Proposition 2.5]{Lucidi1992New}).
 In fact, the condition \eqref{equ:LS} weakens the generalized Mangasarian-Fromovitz constraint qualification (MFCQ) \cite[Definition 2.5]{Xu2014Smoothing}; and relates to the weak MFCQ, which is proposed for problems with only inequalities in \cite[Definition 1]{Lucidi1992New} and adopted in \cite[Assumption A3]{Pillo2002Augmented} and \cite[Assumption 3.2]{Pillo2008truncated}.
-However, \cite{Lucidi1992New} required the weak MFCQ to hold for feasible points as well, in addition to LICQ; while \cite{Pillo2002Augmented, Pillo2008truncated} and this paper remove such a condition.
+However, \cite{Lucidi1992New} requires the weak MFCQ to hold for feasible points in addition to LICQ;~while~\cite{Pillo2002Augmented, Pillo2008truncated} and this paper remove such a condition.
 The condition \eqref{equ:LS} simplifies and generalizes the weak MFCQ in \cite{Lucidi1992New, Pillo2002Augmented, Pillo2008truncated} by including equality constraints.
 We note that the weak MFCQ is slightly weaker than \eqref{equ:LS}.
-In particular, by the Gordan's theorem \citep{Goldman19574.}, \eqref{equ:LS} implies that $\{c_i\cdot \nabla c_i\}_{i: c_i\neq 0}\cup \{\nabla g_i\}_{i: g_i>0}$ are positively linearly independent:
+By the Gordan's theorem \citep{Goldman19574.}, \eqref{equ:LS} implies that $\{c_i\cdot \nabla c_i\}_{i: c_i\neq 0}\cup \{\nabla g_i\}_{i: g_i>0}$ are positively linearly independent: